Disclaimer: The images in this article were taken pre-COVID-19.

 Discussing your intern or volunteer work in an interview

 Mentioning volunteer experience in an interview gives candidates an advantage.
 While talking about a previous job might cover specific skills you have, volunteer experience says a lot about your personality and core values.

 Your employer will be interested in your character as well as your experience, so mentioning your commitment to social responsibility, your motivation, and go-getter attitude is a huge advantage.

 International travel is also a good indicator of maturity.
 For this reason, don’t shy away from talking about your gap year volunteering.
 Spending time overseas as a volunteer is more than just self-indulgent travel.

-Instead of brushing over your time away, make sure you’re clear that you weren’t just sitting around on your year off.
+Instead of simply brushing over your time away, make sure you’re clear that you weren’t just sitting around doing nothing during your year off.
 Talk about the benefits of a gap year and anything interesting that you did, or any lessons learnt.
 For example, volunteering is usually an excellent way of developing strong people skills.

 For anyone new to working, or trying to break into a different field, volunteering is a credible substitute for paid work.
 Use your volunteering to show that you are a passionate and motivated individual, with both practical experience and well-established soft skills.

 Essentially, you can use volunteering experience in a response in the same way you would talk about paid work.
 Here’s an example of how to use your volunteer experience to answer an interview question:

 Question: Why are you a good fit for this role?

 Response: I’m the perfect candidate for this role because I know how to think on my feet and communicate well with others.
 While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultures.
 Although volunteer tasks were clearly delegated, I had to be able to adapt to any unexpected changes in the schedule and adjust my work accordingly.